Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret: Empirical Analyses

 \subsection{Regret}

-We first consider the Gaussian mixture noise case specified in Appendix~\ref{app:gm} and compare our method with the TS method, called PSRL-LQ, proposed in~\cite{ouyang2019posterior} that achieves an $\tilde{O}(\sqrt{T})$ regret bound under the Gaussian noise assumption.
-As shown in Figure~\ref{fig:comparison}, the proposed method outperforms PSRL-LQ.
-This result is consistent with our theoretical analysis.

-Beyond the Gaussian mixture case, we also test our method with the asymmetric noise specified in Appendix~\ref{app:asy}.
-As shown in Figure~\ref{fig:main}, the proposed algorithm achieves an $O(\sqrt{T})$ regret bound even in the asymmetric noise case.
+We test our method with both symmetric and asymmetric Gaussian mixture noises specified in Sections~\ref{app:gm} and \ref{app:agm} respectively.
+As shown in Figure~\ref{fig:main}, the proposed algorithm achieves an $O(\sqrt{T})$ regret bound even when the noise is asymmetric.